aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-forms/set-java-script/_index.md

 Be sure to specify the full path and filename for the resulting PDF.

-### Sample source code for Set Java Script using Aspose.Words for .NET
+### Sample source code for Set Java Script using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory.
 string dataDir = "YOUR DOCUMENT DIRECTORY";